Robinyo/serendipity/docs/developer.md

 docker exec openldap ldapsearch -x -H ldap://localhost -b dc=flowable,dc=org -D "cn=admin,dc=flowable,dc=org" -w secret
 ```

+You can also use an [LDAP Browser](https://directory.apache.org/apacheds/) to manage your directory.

 #### Update OpenLDAP

 LDIF, or the LDAP Data Interchange Format, is a text format for representing LDAP data and commands.